gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists RFC.md

     - A mechanism will be provided to determine the purchaser.
 - Multiple shopping sessions with one or multiple people interactions:
     - A way to designate the purchaser for each shopping session will be available.
     - This scenario is particularly interesting as each shopping session may require its own cart.
 For instance, customers may be shopping at different markets.
-However, if one person adds an item to their cart, the system should ensure visibility of that item to other shopping sessions, preventing multiple customers from inadvertently purchasing the same items.
+However, if one person adds an item to their cart, the system should ensure the visibility of that item to other shopping sessions, preventing multiple customers from inadvertently purchasing the same items.

 The system needs to incorporate mechanisms to handle all of these scenarios, which will have a significant impact on various aspects of the architecture.
 Currently, the architecture only supports one active shopping session per purchase list.
 Additionally, the system should facilitate separate shopping carts that can reflect each other in real-time, ensuring synchronization of events across multiple shopping sessions.